 Gunnersbury Park, Popes Lane, London W3 8LQ.
 The park is open daily from 8.00am – dusk.
-The museum is currently closed for renovation.
-Due to be re-opened in 2018.

 The original Gunnersbury House was built by Sir John Maynard, a lawyer and politician during the time of Oliver Cromwell.
 In the 18th century Princess Amelia, daughter of George II, used it as her summer home.
 After her death the original house was pulled down and replaced by two mansions.
 Both were bought by the Rothschild family in the 19th century and purchased for the nation in 1926.
 See Friends of Gunnersbury Park & Museum website for more about the history.